Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Two variants of global A1 degrees of finite maps into the projective line

-where the LHS is the local index of the Euler number $e(\pi, q)$ and the RHS is the local index of the Euler number $e(\pi|_Y, q)$.
+where the left hand side is the local index of the Euler number $e(\pi, q)$ and the right hand side is the local index of the Euler number $e(\pi|_Y, q)$ defined by restricting the relative orientation on $\pi^*\mathscr{O}_{\mathbb{P}^1_k}(1)$ to $Y$.
 In particular,

 \end{proposition} \begin{proof} Because $C$ is a smooth projective curve over $k$, both $C$ and $Y$ are local complete intersections over $k$.
 Because $Y$ is an affine local complete intersection, $Y$ is a set theoretic complete intersection \cite[Corollary 5]{ku78}.
-The fact that $\pi^* \Oh_{\Proj^1_k}(1)$ is relatively orientable, i.e.
+The relative orientation